On the uniqueness of continuous spacetime extensions in 1+1 dimensions with applications to weak null singularities: Introduction

 \subsection{Acknowledgements}

 Both authors were supported by the Royal Society University Research Fellowship URF\textbackslash R1\textbackslash 211216.
 The first author was also supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.
+Moreover, we are grateful to the two anonymous referees for their helpful suggestions.